khalidtahir/RN-Sync/README.md

 # RN Sync Backend

-This repository contains the serverless backend for the RN Sync platform, built with AWS Lambda, API Gateway, and Cognito.
+This repository contains the backend for the RN Sync platform

 ## Project Structure